SPOClab-ca/COVFEFE/README.md

 * [Optional dependencies](#optional-dependencies)

 ## Simple Description
-COVFEFE is a a tool for feature extraction.
+COVFEFE is a tool for feature extraction.
 Given a folder containing your data, it will compute features for each file in the input folder.
-Out of the box, it currently supports audio and text inputs, but is easily extensible (feel free to make a pull request if you want to add more).
+It currently supports acoustic features on audio data and lexical, syntactic and pragmatic features on text data (english and chinese), but can be extended to other features and data types (feel free to make a pull request if you would like to add more).

-As an example, say you had an input folder with two audio files and two text files.
+As an example, given an input folder with two audio files and two text files.
 ```
 input_data
 ├── file1.txt